arthurpaulino/miraiml/docs/user_guide.rst

 feature, as well as a column for the reported score.
 The values of the hyperparameters' columns are the values of the hyperparameters themselves.
 The values of the features' columns are either 0 or 1, which indicate whether the features were used or not.
-An example of history for a K-NN classifier with two registries would be:
+An example of history dataframe for a K-NN classifier with three registries would be:

 =========== ========== === ====== =====
 Hyperparameters        Features   ---